Scientific & Medical Advisory Panel (SMAP)

 - Professor Mike Ryan

-- Associate Professor Nigel Turner
+- Professor Nigel Turner

 Professor David Thorburn received his PhD in Biochemistry from the University of Sydney in 1987 before completing a Fulbright Fellowship with Prof Ernie Beutler at Scripps Clinic, La Jolla (San Diego), California.
 David returned to Australia in 1990, and is an NHMRC Principal Research Fellow at the Murdoch Children’s Research Institute, located in the Royal Children’s Hospital in Melbourne.
 He holds honorary appointments in the Department of Paediatrics, University of Melbourne and with Victorian Clinical Genetics Services.
 David is a former President of the Human Genetics Society of Australasia and a former member of the Scientific Advisory Board for the United Mitochondrial Disease Foundation (USA).